 From Thursday 15th November until Wednesday 23rd January

 This Christmas is definitely one for those who triumph Christmas food over pressies.
 The Taste of London Festive Edition at Tobacco Dock allows Christmassy customers the chance to create their own tasting menu using Christmas related cuisine alongside and food from landmark London restaurants.

 Thursday 15th of November until Sunday 18th of November

 Where: Wapping Lane, St Katharine's & Wapping, E1W 2SF

 Ealing Christmas Market

-Why: For those a little further West, the Ealing Christmas Market is now here to cater for your Christmas pressie needs.
+For those a little further West, the Ealing Christmas Market is now here to cater for your Christmas pressie needs for its third year.
 Amidst the picturesque wood cabins, twinkling lights and traditional decorations, bespoke gift boutiques, are gathering their wares ready for your perusal.
-The market will be open every day from 10pm and Father Christmas will be there every weekend to wish you all a merry yule tide.
+The market will be open every day from 10am and Father Christmas will be there every weekend to wish you all a merry yule tide.

 From Wednesday 21st November to Monday 24th December.